icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/if.rst

-..
-If statements
+.. if statements

 .. include:: /includes/standard.rst

 ================
- If statements
+ if statements
 ================

 Use if to implement a conditional statement.